Location: St Eustatius

 - Necessary flights & visas

-Accommodation in shared house, utility bills, internet & landline telephone, airport pick up / drop off.
-The fee is paid in cash each month, or upfront should you prefer.
+Accommodation in shared dorm section of a science facility, utility bills, internet and airport pick up / drop off.
+The fee is paid upfront.

 What’s not included:

-Food, flights, travel insurance, visas and vaccinations (if applicable).
-Full assistance will be provided in getting all these arranged if you choose our Premium Support.
+Food (grocery runs are included during quarantine), flights, travel insurance, visas and vaccinations (if applicable).
+Full assistance will be provided in getting all these arranged if you choose our

 You should budget a minimum of $300 per month for food.